-- Turn off power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Remove the thermostat and find the wiring.
+- Take off the thermostat and find the wiring.

 - If there are five or six multicolored wires, you have what you need for a smart thermostat.
-You might be thinking what color is the C wire on a thermostat—and the answer to that is usually blue.
+You might be pondering what color is the C wire on a thermostat—and the answer to that is usually blue.

-- If you have two thick wires, you may be able to install a smart thermostat with an adaptor designed for high-voltage systems.
-Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring is incompatible and you don’t want to put in new wiring.
+- If you have two thick wires, you may be able to use a smart thermostat with an adaptor designed for high-voltage systems.
+Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring isn’t right and you don’t want to replace it.

 Do Nest or ecobee Need a C Wire?

-Rely on Farris Heating & Air for Your Smart Thermostat Installation Needs
+Trust Farris Heating & Air for Your Smart Thermostat Installation Needs

 At Farris Heating & Air, we’re always seeking methods to keep you cozier while keeping heating and cooling expenses reasonable.
 If you have questions about installing a smart thermostat without a C wire, contact us at 918-333-0376.
 We can help you choose the right model for your house and even install new wiring if necessary.